pgp/XFiles/README.md

 - Roothelper native executable (which gets cloned from [here](https://github.com/pgp/XFilesRootHelper) and built automatically by the Android gradle script)

 ### Releases
 Prebuilt APKs are available in the [Releases](https://github.com/pgp/XFiles/releases) section of this repo.
-RootHelper standalone binaries will be available soon.
+RootHelper standalone binaries are available [here](https://github.com/pgp/XFilesRootHelper/releases) as well.

 ### Demos
 Usage demos are available [here](https://github.com/pgp/XFilesDemos).